House Judiciary panel seeks info from FBI about indicted ex-official - WSGW 790 AM & 100.5 FM

 Judiciary Committee Chairman Jim Jordan, an Ohio Republican, and Rep. Matt Gaetz, a Florida Republican, wrote a letter to FBI Director Chris Wray on Thursday seeking material and information about McGonigal as part of an investigation into allegations of political bias at the bureau.

 The Republicans are also requesting a briefing to discuss the FBI’s investigation into McGonigal, including whether the bureau is undertaking any review to determine how Russia and its oligarchs were able to influence senior FBI officials.
 Jordan and Gaetz set a deadline of Feb.
 16 for Wray to respond.
-The bureau did not immediately respond to CBS News’ request for comment on the letter.
+The bureau said it received the letter, but had no additional comment.

 McGonigal, 54, was most recently the special agent in charge of the FBI’s Counterintelligence Division in New York and retired from the bureau in 2018 after a 22-year career.